 - In a medium skillet, cook ground beef and onion until beef is browned and onion is translucent.
 Add to a 4-6 quart slow cooker.

-- 10-15 minutes before serving, stir in pasta.
-Cover and let cook for 10-15 minutes, until desired tenderness is reached.
-Stir in cheese (covering for 2-3 minutes if necessary to melt the cheese) and serve.
+- Stir in cheese (covering for 2-3 minutes if necessary to melt the cheese), taste and serve.

 Notes